gopai/paireportsclient/README.md

 `E_[Column Name]=[true|false]`

 `E_` indicates to the Report API that the key indicates which column will have its visibility adjusted.
-The visibility will be adjusted by the value.
+The value will adjust the visibility.
 The value can either be `true` or `false`.
 False indicates that the column should not be included and true indicates that the column should be shown.
 Filters will still apply even if the column is not shown.

 The following example will filter the report by narrowing to only usernames that contain the text 'bill' and will not include the column Username in the final result.